evoMOL-Lab/immuno-cross/README.md

 ## Description

-*Immuno-cross* is a set of Python scripts that identifies critical contact residues of the T-cell receptor (TCR) based on sequence identity, developed by [Helmut K. A. Patrocínio](https://github.com/helkennedy) and [Tayná Fiúza](https://github.com/fiuzatayna).
+*Immuno-cross* is a set of Python scripts that identifies critical contact residues of the T-cell receptor (TCR) based on sequence identity, developed by [Helmut K. A. Patrocínio](https://github.com/helkennedy) and [Tayná Fiúza](https://github.com/fiuzatayna), under the supervision of [João Paulo M.S.
+Lima](https://github.com/jpmslima).
 Our approach helped to reveal that several peptides derived from the nervous system and Epstein-Barr virus (EBV) proteins share identical residues at these critical contact points.
 This suggests the possibility of cross-reactivity between them.
 The pipeline can be used to search for nonamer pairs from other sources and other human proteins.

 ## Folders content